Nveatch/Chess_Games_Group_Analysis/README.md

 #### Machine Learning Results

 Note: output values from each model (i.e., loss and accuracy) changed slightly when the notebooks containing the models we re-run, so values reported here may be slightly different from what appear in the machine learning notebook contained in this repository.
-Value changes were never significant
+Value changes were never significant and do not affect the results described below.

 **Stage 1**